lokeshbio/jekyll-now/about.md

 permalink: /about/
 ---

 I am Lokeshwaran manoharan, a post-doc working at the Archaea Biology department [@Archaea_UniVie](https://twitter.com/Archaea_Vienna).
 I am very much interested in environmental microbiology, espcially in microbial ecology and genomics.
-I have my resume below:
+I have my furnished some of the details of my Resume below:

 ###### EDUCATION
     • PhD in biology from Dec-2011 to Apr-2016 at Lund University, Lund, Sweden.